- Appel’s dual role at Deutsche Post and DT criticised as sending the “wrong signal”.

 Tüngler suggested that the selection of Appel reveals the urgency at DT to find a new Chairman.
 “UlrichLehner’s successor as Chairman of the Supervisory Board should have been planned years ago”, he told Handelsblatt.
 Succession planning started in mid-2019 when Lehner confirmed that he would not stand for another term.

 Ingo Speich, Head of Sustainability and Corporate Governance at Deka Investments, was also critical of the decision to appoint Appel, according to the German newspaper.

 The Handelsblatt report pointed out that by allowing Appel to hold both offices at the same time, even if only for a year, the two DAX-listed groups would violate the German Corporate Governance Code.
 The code advises against electing the CEO of a listed company as the supervisory board chairman of another.
 The commission responsible for formulating the code apparently fears that holding a dual role such as this could lead to a loss of control.

-Deutsche Post appears to have provided for this eventuality by declaring on its website that while all recommendations of the code have been complied with in 2021, “with regard to recommendation C.5, this does not apply in the event that a member of the board of management assumes, in the last twelve to 15 months of his term of office, the chairmanship of the supervisory board of a listed company.”
+Deutsche Post also said that while all recommendations of the code have been complied with in 2021, “with regard to recommendation C.5, this does not apply in the event that a member of the board of management assumes, in the last twelve to 15months of his term of office, the chairmanship of the supervisory board of a listed company.”